osu-bsli/irec/README.md

 We currently have stack-level modularity, but in name only.
 We have a separate radio board, power board, and flight computer, but replacing any of those boards is unacceptably expensive.
 We need component-level modularity - the ability to design and test things like new pyro circuits, or another GPS chip, any time of year, without significant time or monetary investment.

 Also, the ESP32 is simply of the most well-documented embedded platforms to ever exist.
 Even better than Arduino.
 And the only thing better than writing documentation is NOT NEEDING to write documentation in the first place.
 By switching to ESP32, we get to offload documentation about how our microcontroller works to the excellent existing Espressif wiki.

+### Parts
+* Brain: ESP32+LoRa+GPS+WiFi+Bluetooth module (https://heltec.org/project/wireless-tracker/)
+* Everything is mounted as a module using SOLDERED 2.54mm pins on a 4-layer motherboard with no active components
+* 2.54mm headers for ultimate breadboardability.
+* Avionics stack split up into three boards:
+  * Interface board: Contains pyro circuit, stepper interface, and remove-before-flight tags,
+  * Upper board: Contains secondary modules and will contain empty module spaces for unforeseen needs.
+A large module space will be reserved for the radio capstone group.
+  * Lower board: Contains the brain and modules for power, sensors, and flash memory (most likely will be eMMC).
+* Each board will be connected to the next using 2.54mm pins, and only one row of pins so it can be breadboarded.
+* With the current avionics bay size, each board can only have 28 pins of 2.54mm to the next.
+If we use them wisely, that should be enough.

 # AVIONICS NO BUY LIST